-For anyone who is both a numismatist and a sports enthusiast, owning even one example of an Olympic gold, silver or bronze medal for any event is something of a Holy Grail.
-One can debate whether such items cross the auction block as frequently as Nobel Prizes, but they are certainly as well-known and probably just as coveted.
+For anyone who is both a numismatist and a sports enthusiast, owning even one authentic Olympic gold, silver or bronze medal awarded for any event is something of a Holy Grail.
+One can debate whether such items cross the auction block as frequently as Nobel Prize medals, but they are certainly as well-known and probably just as coveted.